Azure/azure-storage-node/README.md

 Two pre-written retry polices [ExponentialRetryPolicyFilter](http://azure.github.io/azure-storage-node/ExponentialRetryPolicyFilter.html) and [LinearRetryPolicyFilter](http://azure.github.io/azure-storage-node/LinearRetryPolicyFilter.html) are available with modifiable settings, and can be used through associating filter.
 Any custom retry logic may be used by customizing RetryPolicyFilter instance.

-For how to use pre-writtern retry policies and how to define customized retry policy, please refer to **retrypolicysample** in samples directory.
+For how to use pre-written retry policies and how to define customized retry policy, please refer to **retrypolicysample** in samples directory.

 ## Code Samples